Lakewood Foreclosure Lawyers

 If an ordinary consumer faces foreclosure, it usually involves a home that was purchased with a mortgage from a bank.
 The bank will usually try to sell the house at a public option, with the hope of at least covering the remaining debt, to avoid taking a large loss.

 In Ohio, and every other state, foreclosed homeowners can go through a "foreclosure by judicial sale."
-In this type of foreclosure sale, a court supervises the sale, ensuring that the bank makes every reasonable effort to get the highest price possible for the house.
+In this form of foreclosure sale, a court supervises the sale, ensuring that the bank makes every reasonable effort to get the highest price possible for the house.
 The purpose of this is to maximize the chances that the bank gets, at the very least, the remaining balance of the mortgage.
-Although this may seem counter-intuitive, it is intended to protect the borrower: it helps prevent them from still owing money after the house is sold at auction.
+Although this may seem counter-intuitive, it is intended to safeguard the borrower: it helps prevent them from still owing money after the house is sold at auction.

 In many states, mortgages fall into a category of loans known as "non-recourse loans."
 This means that, if the house is sold by the lender, the entire debt is eliminated, even if the sale price was less than the remaining balance on the loan.
 While the loss of one's home can be personally devastating, treating a mortgage as a non-recourse loan at least means that the homeowner will be more or less free to move on with their life once the property is foreclosed and sold.